-In this post we are going to give you some basic cleaning recommendations, to ensure that all surfaces with which we are in contact are properly disinfected.
+In this post we are going to give you some basic cleaning recommendations to ensure that all surfaces that we are in contact with are properly disinfected.

 Before continuing, we want to inform you that all the information contained in this post has been extracted from various sources, including the World Health Organization (WHO), which we recommend consulting in case of doubt.

 To assess the importance of cleaning at this time, it is important to know how long the virus survives on what surfaces.
 According to a recent study that has been published in The New England Journal of Medicine, after tests carried out by control centers, national institutes and universities; It has been determined how long the virus remains in everyday household and hospital materials, when an infected person comes into contact with them, either by coughing or touching these objects.

 As a summary, we can find the survival time of the virus in the following table: